 • Driveway fit: a single car length, easy placement on tight lots

-The 10-yard bin is sized for small projects around Prairieville: garage cleanouts, attic clear-outs, or a single-room remodel.
-We set the dumpster on driveway boards to protect your surface, and the 2,000-pound weight limit handles typical household debris with room to spare.
+The 10-yard bin handles small projects in Prairieville: garage cleanouts, single-room remodels, or attic clear-outs.
+We set the dumpster on driveway boards to protect your surface, and the 2,000-pound weight limit suits a typical household load.

-A 10-yard roll-off is the right call for dense C&D debris: the call is simple: dense tonnage from shingles or concrete fills a container before the volume looks full; use this for a single-story roof tear-off when you need a small bin, whereas yard debris container choices handle lighter loads.
+A 10-yard roll-off is the right call for dense C&D debris: the call is simple: dense tonnage from shingles or concrete fills a 10-yard container before the volume looks full; use this for a roof tear-off in Prairieville, whereas yard debris container choices handle lighter loads.

 A matte-black 20-yard roll-off dumpster placed alongside a mid-renovation Prairieville home directly on the asphalt driveway, with framing materials and torn-off shingles staged neatly nearby.